Are you looking to learn how to become an independent insurance agent?

 As an insurance professional, you should have the same mindset.

 #4: You’re afraid to leverage your natural market, your friends and family.

 You cannot be timid in talking about providing protection for the people in your lives who matter the most.
-Some agents do not want to be the guy who feels like he is bugging people in his social circle.
+Whether you’re selling iuls or medicare Supplements, some agents do not want to be the guy who feels like he is bugging people in his social circle.
 It produces a timid conversation, and that leads to a timid outcome.